OpenDroneMap/docs/source/arguments/ignore-gsd.rst

 Ignore Ground Sampling Distance (GSD).
 GSD caps the maximum resolution of image outputs and resizes images when necessary, resulting in faster processing and lower memory usage.
 Since GSD is an estimate, sometimes ignoring it can result in slightly better image output quality.
+Never use it, unless you are positive you need it, and even then, don’t use it.
 Default: ``False``